stomp-js/stomp-js.github.io/_posts/2022-03-02-rx-stomp-with-angular.md

 - Browse the code at [https://github.com/stomp-js/rx-stomp-angular]
 - Explore [RxStomp][rx-stomp] to understand other interesting methods exposed by the library.
-- Go through [Angular Dependency Injection][angular-di] - trust me mastering it will take you places.
+- Go through [Angular Dependency Injection][angular-di] — mastering it will take you places.
 - [Observing STOMP connection][connection-status-ng2-stompjs] status and showing a visual indicator.
 - Using [token authentication](/faqs/faqs.html#p-can-i-use-token-based-authentication-with-these-libraries-p)
   with the STOMP broker.